meedan/meedan.com/README.md

 While the gulp compiler is running, edit the source files in `src/` and the web-ready files in `www` will be regenerated.

+## Deploying

-the gh-pages branch IS the website
+The gh-pages branch is the website.

+To create a snapshot and deploy, run the script.